fiso/domainsearch/README.md

 To search the entire english dictionary for available [word.domain] domains, excluding domains that start with XN--, verify availability, only look at top level domains that are possible to register, sort the output and store it in `us.txt`:
-`domainsearch dictionaries/usenglish.dic --verify --exclude-xn --sort --conservative > us.txt`
+`domainsearch dictionaries/usenglish.dic --verify --exclude-xn --sort > us.txt`

-Be aware this takes roughly 40 minutes to complete in my testing.
+Be aware a big search like this takes something like 40 minutes to complete.